rust-lang/rustfmt/Configurations.md

 ## `preserve_closure_block_wrapping`

-Preserves block wraping arround closures.
+Preserves block wraping around closures.
 For example, useful when the closure `||` can be confused with OR.

 - **Default value**: `false`